Docaro

 What is an Independent Contractor Agreement in the United Kingdom?

-Professional signing UK contract document
+Professional signing contract document

 When should you use an Independent Contractor Agreement in the UK?